 Introduces packaging, cleaning techniques, care, handling, identification, and usage of instruments, equipment and supplies, basic aseptic techniques and patient centered practices in the lab setting.
 Students will also spend time working in a Central Service Department at a local hospital.
+Co-requisite(s): 534-302 Central Serv Tech Clinical.
 Restricted to students admitted to the following program(s): 30-534-1 Central Serv Technician.